 A: The Boston BRFSS data are used in several ways.
 Some of the ways include monitoring the health of Boston residents over time and health status reporting in the annual The Health of Boston report.
 Additionally the data are used to demonstrate health needs in grant funding requests for new programs to serve Boston residents, and to evaluate existing programs.

 Q: I still have more questions.
 Who can I contact?

-A: If you have additional questions about the Boston BRFSS you can call the study director, Daniel Dooley in the Research and Evaluation Office at 617-534-2360.
-If you have general questions about the BRFSS, please see the Centers for Disease Control’s project website at https://www.cdc.gov/brfss/about/index.htm
+A: If you have additional questions about the Boston BRFSS, you may contact the Research and Evaluation Office at firstname.lastname@example.org or at 617-534-4757.
+If you have general questions about the BRFSS, please see the Centers for Disease Control's project website at www.cdc.gov/brfss/about/index.htm

-for more information the Behavioral Risk Factor Surveillance System.
+Visit www.cdc.gov/brfss for more information on the Behavioral Risk Factor Surveillance System.